microsoft/vscode-docs/docs/remote/containers-advanced.md

 1. [Mount the remote filesystem using SSHFS](/docs/remote/troubleshooting.md#using-sshfs-to-access-files-on-your-remote-host).
 2. [Sync files from the remote host to your local machine using `rsync`](/docs/remote/troubleshooting.md#using-rsync-to-maintain-a-local-copy-of-your-source-code).

-SSHFS is the more convenient option and does not require any sync'ing, but note that that performance will be significantly slower than working through VS Code, so this is best used for small edits, uploading content, etc. Using something like a local source control tool in this way will be very slow and can cause unforseen problems.
-Rsync is a better option if you need to use these types of tools since it will copy the entire contents of a folder on remote host to your local machine.
+SSHFS is the more convenient option and does not require any sync'ing.
+However performance will be significantly slower than working through VS Code and it is best used for small edits and uploading content.
+Using something like a local source control tool in this way will be very slow and can cause unforeseen problems.
+Rsync is a better option if you need to use these types of tools since it will copy the entire contents of a folder on the remote host to your local machine.

 ### [Optional] Storing your remote devcontainer.json files on the server